 Austin Film Festival

-ATTN: Internship/Apprenticeship: *Job Title you wish to apply for*
+ATTN: Internship: *Department you wish to apply for*

 1801 Salina Street, Austin, TX 78702

 Applications will also be considered if sent by email.
-The subject line should read Internship/Apprenticeship: *job title you wish to apply for*
+The subject line should read Internship: *department you wish to apply for*

 For example – Internship: Marketing Intern

-Please feel free to put more then one job in the job title space.
+Please feel free to put more then one department in the space allotted.